SadSlothXL/t6-ports/sloths_snipers/README.md

 - You should now be able to build one of my weapons

-- When built a new folder will be created called `zone_out` this is where the .ff (fastfile), IWD and .sabl will be.
+- When built a new folder will be created called `zone_out` this is where the .ff (fastfile), ipak and .sabl will be.

 ##